Delaware County travel agency says they lost over $1 million due to COVID-19 outbreak

 Ward-Rennie thinks her business can weather the storm if people start travelling again by the fall.

 "I would just say when you're looking to book your trip, call a travel agent.
-For no extra cost, they're gonna give you service knowledge and their expertise and get you the best value out there and have service for you," said Ward-Rennie.
+For no extra cost, they're going to give you service knowledge and their expertise and get you the best value out there and have service for you," said Ward-Rennie.

 Ward-Ronnie forecasts that it could take up to five years for the industry to fully recover for those travelling agencies that do survive.